voerro/laravel-visitor-tracker/README.md

 Read more on Queues and Jobs in the [Laravel documentation](https://laravel.com/docs/5.5/queues).
 [This section](https://laravel.com/docs/5.5/queues#supervisor-configuration) describes how to restart the queue worker automatically in case the process fails.

+P.S.
+You need to restart the worker every time you've made changes to the package's config file.

 ## Configuration

 Check out the `config/visitortracker.php` file.
 It is well commented and additional explanations are not required.
 You can exclude certain users and requests from being tracked there among other things.